William Canton: Life

 In 1901 Canton's daughter Winifred died suddenly at the age of 10.
 He resigned from Isbister and took up the offer to write the official history of the Bible Society, which he hoped would comfort him.
 The nine volume history took five years to complete.
 He also published literature about Winifred: The Invisible Playmate, recollections of his daughter, W.V.: Her Book and Rhymes About a Little Woman.

 Canton completed his history in 1910, after which he devoted himself to children's literature and historical works, including The Bible and the Anglo-Saxon People (1914) The Bible Story (1915).

+He died at his home in Hendon on 2 May 1926.

 Poetry

 Canton's early poetry was highly regarded in his lifetime for its attempt to represent in verse recent scientific theories, especially Darwinism, which he addressed in his poem Through the Ages (1879).
 Thomas Huxley supported Canton's attempts to introduce scientific terminology into verse.
 The Sanskritist Max Müller also praised Canton's works, writing that "I look upon them as equal to Matthew Arnold's poems, and having been an old friend and sincere admirer of Arnold, I could give no higher praise".
 Walter Pater, wrote to Canton that he gave expression to "primeval, pre-adamite, or pre-historic subjects...you have certainly made their poetic side your own".

 Canton's later work was more religious in emphasis, but his output almost ceased after the death of his daughter.
 In 1913 Canton began a new religious poem The Mask of Veronica, but it was unfinished at his death.